 When discussing anything with the aging adult… always approach topics with “I” using “I feel”, “I’ve noticed” “I fear”… are ways to start a conversation without sounding accusing or demanding.

 Avoid negative and personal attacks.
 Try to approach retiring from driving as a positive change.

 Do research on state laws regarding older drivers.
-Call the Department of Motor Vehicles and see if they require a retesting of drivers when they reach a certain age.
+Call the Department of Motor Vehicles.
+See if they require retesting of drivers when they reach a certain age.

 Encourage the aging adult driver to take the AARP’s 55 ALIVE Mature Driving Program and/or the AAA course for seniors.

-Make the aging adult driver aware that there may be a financial incentive for taking these courses, as the insurance company make give a discount on their insurance premium may spark an interest in taking the course.
+Make the aging adult driver aware… that there may be a financial incentive… for taking these courses.
+The insurance company may give a discount on their insurance premium.
+That may spark an interest in taking the course.